ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

       ## If set to "-", storageClassName: "", which disables dynamic provisioning
       ## If undefined (the default) or set to null, no storageClassName spec is set, choosing the default provisioner
       ##
-      storageClass: "nfs-csi-default" # Replace with your storage class
+      storageClass: "nfs-csi-localstack" # Replace with your storage class
       ## @param persistence.accessModes [array] Persistent Volume access modes
       ##
       accessModes: